DaemonicLabs/Voodoo/README.md

 at the moment only the commandline app is working and being worked on

-recently a bootstrap application was added, but it is NOT muh smaller and can due to bugs merely chain another call to the java runtime
+recently a bootstrap application was added, but it is slightly smaller and just downloads and calls the voodoo binary (from the buildserver4

 ## get it

 ### download

-please grab the latest binaries from the [buildserver](https://ci.elytradev.com/job/elytra/job/voodoo/job/master/)
+please grab the latest binaries from the [buildserver](https://ci.elytradev.com/job/elytra/job/Voodoo/job/master/)

 ### build